BLUE HORIZON, BOOK 4

 Taro studied the pictures.
 The vessel was royal blue with a pair of double white stripes running along its sides from bow to stern.
 Instead of one large cargo bay door, there were two of them side by side on the port side of the ship.
 It had two airlock hatches, one on the port and the other on the starboard.
 Something like this would have eliminated a lot of headache on our last voyage, she thought to herself.
 Thick polarized glassteel windows dotted the upper deck on both sides.

 The photos didn’t depict the interior of the vessel, but from first glance, she guessed there were only two decks, rather than the three of their Okami.
 The aft section flared out slightly over the engine compartment, but none of the photos focused on the actual propulsion nodules from the rear.
-Beneath the relatively flat underbelly were caterpillar treads decorating its trio of landing gear, and it was easy to see the rotating mechanism that could turn them for lateral movement once on the ground.
+Beneath the relatively flat underbelly were caterpillar treads comprising a trio of landing gear, and it was easy to see the rotating mechanism that could turn them for lateral movement once on the ground.
 The bridge was located above and just behind a softly rounded nose, and the ship’s name and registry number was painted just below the forward windows.

 Taro looked up at the wolf.
 “I thought the name of the new ship was the Kirin.”

-“It was originally, but now that’s only the name of the class of vessel.
+“It was originally, but now that’s the class of vessel.
 Since it is going to replace the Blue Horizon, I had it registered under the same name and the different vessel class required a new registry number.
 PA1138 is going to be retired just as soon as it is decommissioned.”
 Merlin grinned and added, “You didn’t think my company flagship should continue to be called the Blue Horizon?”

 Taro chuckled.
 “No, I wasn’t thinking,” she replied.
 “You said that we would be testing the prototype for Sillon.
 How long is this test supposed to last?
-Will we get to buy the ship from them after the testing is over, or will we need to turn it back over to them?”
+Will we get to buy the ship after the testing is over, or will we need to turn it back over to them?”

 “Testing period is for two years.
 I know that’s a long time to test a ship, but this one has a special engine system and they want to make sure all the bugs are worked out of it before it’s released to the public market.”